- Frontier research in plant-microbe interactions and environmental change

 - Strongly interdisciplinary research linking plant ecophysiology and microbial ecology

 Modifications to the hydrological cycle are expected as part of the on-going changes to the climate-system.
 Climate simulations indicate both an increased frequency of extreme events, such as droughts and flooding, as well as changes to mean rainfall amount.
-These new climate regimes will have uncertain impacts on terrestrial ecosystems, but knowledge of how they will affect plant function and ecosystem processes remain uncertain.
-This project will investigate how plant-microbe interactions mediate response to both decreased and increased precipitation in a calcareous grassland ecosystem, using a new field-based climate-change experiment on a calcareous grassland, near Oxford (Fig. 1), called RainDrop.
+These new climate regimes will have uncertain impacts on terrestrial ecosystems, and thus knowledge of how they will affect plant function and ecosystem processes remain uncertain.
+This uncertainty motivated establishment of a large-scale, field-based climate-change experiment on a calcareous grassland, near Oxford (Fig. 1), called RainDrop.
 Calcareous grasslands have high biodiversity but are becoming increasingly rare, and are therefore of high conservation importance.
 Understanding the impact of global change processes on these ecosystems is therefore central to their conservation.
 Located on a SSSI site managed by Natural England, this experimental platform provides the opportunity to investigate the impacts of both decreased and increased rainfall on these species-rich ecosystems.

 Training and Skills

-The student will receive full training in all necessary field, laboratory and molecular biology techniques and instrument use.
-The student will acquire specific skills in conducting field-based research and maintaining long-term experimental infrastructure; microbial ecology and molecular biology; plant ecophysiology; and scientific communication and networking.
+The student will receive full training in all necessary field and laboratory techniques and instrument use.
+The student will acquire specific skills in conducting field-based research and maintaining long-term experimental infrastructure; microbial ecology and molecular biology; plant ecophysiology; plant identification; scientific communication and networking.
 Having completed this PhD, the student will be in an excellent position to begin a career in research, academia, consultancy and other areas linked to the environment.

 Year 1: Literature review, instrument and technique training, first season fieldwork and analyses.

-Year 3: Final season fieldwork, write up thesis, presentation of results at international conference and second manuscript on controlled experiment.
+Year 3: Complete analyses, write up thesis, presentation of results at international conference and second manuscript.

 Partners and collaboration (including CASE)

 Natural England are a potential CASE partner on this project.
-The project will involve collaboration with the group of Dr. Karen Olsson-Francis of the microbial ecology lab at the OU, and there will be the opportunity for collaboration with other students involved in this long-term climate-change experimental platform, including from the OU and Oxford University.
+The project will involve collaboration with the group of Dr. Karen Olsson-Francis of the microbial ecology lab at the OU, and there will be the opportunity for collaboration with students from other Universities working at the site.
 The project will also link with the Drought-Net international network, providing the opportunity to join a network assessing responses of multiple types of ecosystems within an explicitly comparative experimental context.

-Please contact Kadmiel Maseyk for further information firstname.lastname@example.org
+Please contact Kadmiel Maseyk (email@example.com) for further information.

 - an academic CV containing contact details of three academic references